zach1020/new-chat/README.md

 # New Chat
-## A script that allows you to have a spoken conversation with OpenAI's Text AI
+## A script that allows you to have a spoken conversation with OpenAI's Text Completion AI

 ### Install Dependencies
 - Mac: `brew install portaudio flac`